nystudio107/craft-transcoder/docs/docs/configuring.md

 ];
 ```

-Leave `subfolderUrlSegment` as `false` (the default) when string inputs should use the base video output directory.
-Transcoder normalizes path and URL separators, so configured transcoder paths no longer depend on a trailing slash for video output.
+Leave `subfolderUrlSegment` as `false` (the default) when string inputs should use their base output directories.
+Transcoder normalizes path and URL separators, so configured video and thumbnail paths do not depend on a trailing slash.

 ## Watermarks